AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 - infer a meta-headed type for a raw term

 because we have no idea whether we should insert implicit things or not!
-If the blocking meta is solved to be an implicit function type, we should insert, if it's solved to something which is definitely not an implicit function, we should not.
+If the blocking meta is solved to an implicit function type, we should insert, if it's solved to something which is definitely not an implicit function, we should not.